mui/material-ui/docs/pages/blog/2023-mui-values.md

 Needless to say, we've grown significantly since then — as a company, product, and broader community too.

-That’s why, we wanted to take a moment to honor the values that led us to where we are today, and share how we’ve reshaped them to be an even more powerful force behind MUI’s next phase of growth. 🚀
+That's why, we wanted to take a moment to honor the values that led us to where we are today, and share how we've reshaped them to be an even more powerful force behind MUI’s next phase of growth. 🚀

 ## How we approached our values revision

-Company values show up in some facet of all our roles every day — whether we’re evaluating different ideas, making tough decisions, or determining the biggest priorities.
+Company values show up in some facet of all our roles every day — whether we're evaluating different ideas, making tough decisions, or determining the biggest priorities.

 That's why, it's so critical to ensure company values are actionable and authentic — that they are easily understood and truly shared by every MUIer.

 To make that happen, we decided to engage the whole company in a series of discovery and reflection exercises. 🔍

 By doing so, we could make sure that any changes to the company values would accurately reflect the values shared by our team, and the language used to express them.
-Here’s how we did it! 👇
+Here's how we did it! 👇

 <img alt="A collage of slides from the values discovery exercise kickoff." src="/static/blog/2023-mui-values/good-values.png" loading="lazy" />